Mank1941/Real-Time-ASCII/ReadMe.md

 - Captures live video frames from your webcam.
 - Applies real-time brightness, contrast, and grayscale (black-and-white) adjustments.
 - Converts each frame into ASCII characters based on brightness mapping.
-- Displays the ASCII art live inside the GUI alongside the normal video feed.
+- Displays the ASCII art live inside the GUI.
 - Allows you to:
   - Snap and save a raw camera frame
   - Snap and save an ASCII art frame
-  - Toggle between camera view and ASCII view
+  - Toggle between normal camera view and ASCII view
   - Adjust frame size, brightness, sharpness, and scaling
 - Live GUI updating at approximately **5 FPS** for smooth ASCII playback.